microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-emailthreatsubmission-post-emailthreats.md

 The emailContentThreatSubmission and emailUrlThreatSubmission are both subtypes of emailThreatSubmission entity and helps to make submission in different ways.
 * The emailContentThreatSubmission is created with email content itself.
 * The emailUrlThreatSubmissino is created by email url which points to the email.
-* After emailContentThreatSubmission and emailUrlThreatSubmision are created, threat submission service itself does not store the email content and just some metadata are stored.
-So, the creation results are both emailThreatSubmission entity.
+* After emailContentThreatSubmission and emailUrlThreatSubmision are created, the threat submission service just stores some metadata about the email.
+The email content is not stored.
+So, the created entity from both methods is an emailThreatSubmission entity.

 ## Response